JanErikVoigt/xmpp-rs/xso/src/from_xml_doc.md

 This meta supports no arguments and can only be used on fields of type `Option<String>`.

-This meta should not be used alongsite `#[xml(attribute)]` meta which match the `xml:lang` attribute.
-Doing so causes unspecified behavior during
-serialisation: only one of the values will be in the output, but it is unspecified which of the two.
-This is the same as when having two `#[xml(attribute)]` field which match the same attribute.
-(Due to indirections when refering to `static` items for attribute namespaces and names, it is not possible to check this at compile-time.)

 Unlike `#[xml(attribute = "xml:lang")]`, the `#[xml(lang)]` meta takes
 inheritance into account.